-This work began on a nine day journey from Sydney to Perth; driving from dawn to dusk and sleeping out under the stars most nights.
-Before leaving Sydney, I attached a home-made camera to the roof racks that would record colour data every 60 seconds along the way.
+THE CROSSING began on a journey from Sydney to Perth; driving all day and sleeping out under the stars at night.
+Attached to the roof racks of the car, a home-made camera automatically recorded colour data along the way.
 Capturing the colours was ‘blind process.’
-I didn’t see what was being recorded till much later.
+I didn’t see what was being recorded until I returned.

-Back in Sydney I translated the numerical data into actual colours and made nine images, one for each day.
-Each image is comprised of vector paths arranged in concentric circles, a bit like the growth rings of a tree.
+Back in Sydney I translated the numerical colour data into actual colours and made nine images, one for each day.
+The recorded colours are arranged to resemble the growth rings of a tree.
 The final prints have very fine detail and are ‘trippy’ in that they sometimes seem to produce the illusion of movement.
 By rendering the colours as an infrathin sequence, I hope to slow the viewing process down and ecourage a more nuanced appreciation of layered time, one that is in tune with this ancient country.